 How The Rodriguez Law Group Can Help

 Led by two former prosecutors, The Rodriguez Law Group has over 40 years of experience helping people accused of a crime.
 Don’t give law enforcement time to build a case against you.
-Our lawyers will immediately begin to investigate your case to minimize the charges or get the charges dismissed all together.
+Our Los Angeles criminal attorneys will immediately begin to investigate your case to minimize the charges or get the charges dismissed altogether.

 What is a Home Invasion?